 In the case of a commercial property, like a grocery store or shopping mall, the occupiers of the premises are generally required to have in place a reasonable system of maintenance and inspection, in accordance with industry standards.
 If a commercial occupier fails to have a reasonable system in place and their failure to maintain the premises results in injury to a member of the public, they could be liable for damages.

 It is anticipated that the law in Ontario in 2021 will change to protect the occupiers of private property against bodily injury claims, arising from the accumulation of ice and snow on their property, by requiring the injured party to place any occupier or winter maintenance contractor on written notice, within sixty days of the accident.
 Failure to do so will likely be fatal to the right to bring the claim.

 If the slip and fall occurs on property owned by a municipality, the time limit to put the municipality on notice of a potential claim must be strictly complied with and the legal standard of negligence may be different from that which applies to other types of property.
-If you are injured on city property, there may be a short time period to provide the city with written notice of your claim.
-To ensure that your rights are protected, please contact Horowitz Injury Law immediately if you are injured on city property.
-We will review the circumstances of your slip and fall accident and advise you of your legal options and whether the notice requirements apply to your case.
+For example, if you are injured on a city sidewalk as a result of ice, you will have 10 days to provide proper written notice of the claim to the municipal authority.
+In any subsequent court action, you will have to prove the municipal authority breached the standard of gross negligence in carrying out their winter maintenance responsibilities, as it relates to the sidewalk.